Lee Zii Jia: 2022: Subsequent ban, Asian champion

 Australia Open was Lee's last hope of securing a final spot in the World Tour Finals.
 However, things did not go his way as one of his hands suffered a minor injury during the third game.
-He lost to Lu Guang Zu from China in 70 minutes with a scoreline of 22-20, 15-21, 16-21, thus ending Lee's hopes to enter the World Tour Finals as Lu claimed the final spot.
+He lost to Lu Guangzu from China in 70 minutes with a scoreline of 22–20, 15–21, 16–21, thus ending Lee's hopes to enter the World Tour Finals as Lu claimed the final spot.

-In November 2022, Lee decided to part ways with his coach Indra Wijaya, citing that he seeks to try 'something new' by foregoing a coach.
+In November, Lee decided to part ways with his coach Indra Wijaya, citing that he seeks to try 'something new' by foregoing a coach.

-2023
+2023: Slump, second Sudirman bronze

 Lee opened the 2023 season on his home ground, the Malaysia Open, but was defeated in the first round by the Japanese new rising player Kodai Naraoka.
 The following week, he reached the second round of the India Open, but was defeated by Chinese player Li Shifeng.
 He competed in the Indonesia Masters but lost in the second round to Hong Kong player Ng Ka Long.

 Lee was called up to captain the Malaysian squad for the 2023 Badminton Asia Mixed Team Championships.
-In the round robin stage, he won against Bharath Lateesh of the United Arab Emirates and lost against H.S.
-Prannoy of India.
+In the round robin stage, he won against Bharath Lateesh of the United Arab Emirates and lost against Prannoy H. S. of India.
 He won against Lei Lanxi of China in the knockout stage.

-On 9 March, Lee was featured on digital billboard in Times Square, New York as part of badminton brand, Victor's 55th anniversary.
-Apart from Lee, other international badminton players such as Tai Tzu Ying, Anders Antonsen, Apriyani Rahayu, Siti Fadia Silva Ramadhanti, Hendra Setiawan and Mohammad Ahsan, were also on display.
+Lee was featured on digital billboard in Times Square, New York as part of badminton brand, Victor's 55th anniversary on 9 March.
+Apart from Lee, other international badminton players such as Tai Tzu-ying, Anders Antonsen, Apriyani Rahayu, Siti Fadia Silva Ramadhanti, Hendra Setiawan and Mohammad Ahsan, were also on display.
 This makes Lee the first Malaysian badminton player to be featured on a Times Square billboard.

 He competed in the German Open but lost in the second round to Chinese Taipei player Lee Chia-hao.
+On 26 April, Lee competed in the 2023 Badminton Asia Championships.
+He lost to Ng Ka Long in the first round with a score of 19–21, 16–21 in straight sets in 39 minutes and failed to defend his Asian Championships title.

+In May, Lee represented Malaysia in the 2023 Sudirman Cup.
+He gain a 5 win streak against Ricky Tang, Srikanth Kidambi, Chou Tien-chen, Viktor Axelsen who retired in the quarterfinals, and Jeon Hyeok-jin.
+In the semifinals, Lee won against Korea in the men's single, but the Malaysia team lost to Korea with a 1–3 score and ended the tournament with a bronze medal.
+On 23 May, Lee announced on social media that he has enlisted Wong Tat Meng, previously the singles' head coach in Hong Kong, as his new coach.